borchero/pycave/docs/index.rst

 Features
 --------

-- Support for GPU, TPU, and multi-node training by implementing models in PyTorch and relying on `PyTorch Ligthning <https://www.pytorchlightning.ai/>`_
+- Support for GPU and multi-node training by implementing models in PyTorch and relying on `PyTorch Lightning <https://www.pytorchlightning.ai/>`_
 - Mini-batch training for all models such that they can be used on huge datasets
-- Highly structured implementation of models
+- Well-structured implementation of models

   - High-level ``Estimator`` API allows for easy usage such that models feel and behave like in scikit-learn